kateyjanded/color_picker/README.md

 # color_picker
- A custom tool for selecting and grantient colors to a project
+ A custom tool for selecting and gradient colors to a project